Social distancing in networks: A web-based interactive experiment: Online Appendix

 \textbf{Location-based controls.} As part of both recruitment and the experiment, we collect subjects' IP-addresses.
 We use these to infer their geographic location, down to the county-level. \Cref{fig:distribution_location} shows the region-level distribution of our sample.

 Further, using location information, we create a set of location-based control variables.
 First, for each subject, we record population density at the county level.
-The average density in the sample is 2.4k per square mil ~\citeplatex{census_2011,census_2019a}.
+The average density in the sample is 2.4k per square mile ~\citeplatex{census_2011,census_2019a}.
 Second, we use location data together with data on the development of the COVID-19 pandemic in the US.
 In particular, for each subject, we record the number of cumulative COVID-19 cases (average 63.4k) and new COVID-19 related deaths (average 59) in the state on the day of the experiment.
-We also record whether stay-at-home orders were in place in the participant's state on the day of the experiment.
+We also record

+whether stay-at-home orders were in place in the participant's state on the day of the experiment.
 In our sample, 62\% of the subjects had stay-at-home orders in place on the day they participated in our experiment.

-\textbf{Sample representativeness.} We check the representativeness of our sample along the three dimensions as defined in Section \ref{sec:experiment_design} -- i.e. age, gender, location. \Cref{tab:population_distribution} presents the distribution of the US adult population.
+\textbf{Sample representativeness.} We check the representativeness of our sample along the three dimensions -- i.e. age, gender, location. \Cref{tab:population_distribution} presents the distribution of the US adult population.
 The gender distribution of our sample is not statistically different from that of the adult US population (two-sided t-test, $p=0.11$).
 Further, \Cref{fig:distribution_location} presents a map of the US divided into the 10 Standard Federal Region.
 For each region, we indicate the target number of people and the realized count in our sample.
 The difference between the observed and target location distributions is not significant (two-sided $\chi^2$, $p=0.08$).
 When it comes to age, our distribution is unfortunately not quite representative of the adult US distribution (two-sided $\chi^2$, $p<0.0001$).
 In particular, the 35-45 and 45-55 age categories are over-represented, while the 55+ is under-represented.

+\textbf{Sample balance.} We check that our sample is balanced with respect to treatment assignment along the three dimensions of interest -- gender, age category and geographical region of residence.
+We run a Pearson chi-squared test on participants' treatment assignment (an 8-category variable) against each of these three variables separately.
+All tests are not significant at the 10\% level.
+So we fail to reject the null hypothesis of no difference between our 8 treatments with respect to the three demographic characteristics. \Cref{tab:treatment_balance} reports the results of these tests.